Start a limited liability company

 Guided set-up package (documents are created by the service)

-Select the guided set-up package in the following cases:
+Select the guided set-up package if all the following requirements are met:

 The service creates a memorandum of association and standard articles of association.